adfinis/helm-charts/charts/argoconfig/README.md

 argoconfig
 ==========
-Configure an Argo CD AppProjects, Applications and more
+Configure Argo CD AppProjects, Applications and more

 Current chart version is `0.3.1`